Capta1nRaj/mail-passify/README.md

 }
 ```

-Else, if there are any doubts, please direct them to the login page and advise them to clear their cookies from their browser.
+Else, if there are no session found, then, redirect them to the login page.
 The response you will receive is:-

 ```js
 return {